Ships operation- Emergency procedures for towing of tankers

 The E.T.A. should be inspected at regular intervals to confirm

-iii) All associated portable equipment like Chain stopper, Hammer, Pliers, Split pins, Mooring shackles etc., are clearly marked and securely stowed near the fixed equipment.
+3. All associated portable equipment like Chain stopper, Hammer, Pliers, Split pins, Mooring shackles, etc., are marked and securely stowed near the fixed equipment.

-vii) It is clearly marked to facilitate safe and effective use even in darkness and poor visibility.
+7. It is marked to facilitate safe and effective use even in darkness and poor visibility.

 Training